 def unconverted_fields?() @unconverted_fields end

-if unconverted_fields() to parsed results.
-See CSV::new
+Returns true if unconverted_fields() to parsed results.
+See CSV::new for details.

 # File tmp/rubies/ruby-2.4.10/lib/csv.rb, line 1627